 We are committed to operating in a sustainable manner and being a responsible corporate citizen for the benefit of our employees, customers, investors, environment and the communities in which we live and work.
 We strive to grow our business in a sustainable and environmentally responsible manner and continue to evolve our communications detailing our actions.
-In 2021, we incorporated the United Nations Sustainable Goals (SDGs) and the Task Force on Climate-related Financial Disclosures (TCFD) framework into our sustainability report.
+In 2022, we incorporated the United Nations Sustainable Goals, the Task Force on Climate-related Financial Disclosures and the Sustainability Accounting Standards Board frameworks into our sustainability report.
 To learn more about our environmental and social governance programs, please see our Environmental, Social and Governance (ESG) discussion posted within "The Sterling Way" section of our website at www.strlco.com.
-The information contained on our website is not a part of this proxy statement and is not deemed incorporated by reference into this proxy statement or any other public filing made with the Securities and Exchange Commission (the "SEC").
+The information contained on our website is not a part of this proxy statement and is not deemed incorporated by reference into this proxy statement or any other public filing made with the Securities and Exchange Commission (SEC).